Psychology (PSYC)

 Lecture: 54

-The components involved in reasoning and problem solving from a psychological perspective.
-These components assess many facets of the critical thinking process, including perception, learning, memory, thought and language, reasoning, argument, hypothesis testing, likelihood and uncertainty, decision making (logical fallacies, heuristics, cognitive distortions), problem solving, creativity, and behavior modification.
-This course also contains a practical application element involving systematic introspection and analysis of one's cognitive processes.
+The components involved in reasoning and problem-solving from a psychological perspective.
+These include the assessment of the different facets of the critical thinking process, such as perception, learning, memory, thought and language, reasoning, argument, hypothesis-testing, likelihood and uncertainty, decision-making (logical fallacies, heuristics, cognitive distortions), problem-solving, creativity, and behavior modification.
+This course also contains a practical application element involving systematic introspection and analysis of one's own cognitive processes.

 TermCRNCourse TitleDayTimeInstructorLocation